Health Care Assistant

 Health care assistants:

-- may work shifts, including evenings and weekends (home support workers work during the day only)
+- may work shifts, including evenings and weekends (home support workers usually work only during the day)

 - may be exposed to diseases and body fluids